 Finally, the Government argues that a favorable decision by this Court would not redress Plaintiffs' injury.
-The Government first contends that Plaintiffs are not entitled to redress because the timelines set out by Congress for the adjudication of SIV are discretionary.
-This argument, like applications Government's contention that Plaintiffs' applications have been also deeply interwoven with other finally refused, is jurisdictional arguments, which will be fully discussed and rejected below in section III.B.3.
+The Government first contends that Plaintiffs are not entitled to redress because the timelines set out by Congress for the adjudication of SIV discretionary.
+This argument, applications are Government's contention that Plaintiffs' applications have been deeply interwoven with refused, is also jurisdictional arguments, which will be fully discussed and rejected below in section III.B.3.
 In summary, the APA, 5 U.S.C. § 555(b), creates a duty for the Government to reach a final decision on Plaintiffs' applications "within a reasonable period," and RCIA § 1242(c)(1) and AAPA § 602(4)(A) clarify that that duty is non-discretionary and must "ordinarily" be completed within nine months.
 See infra section III.B.3.